szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 +++
 author = "Szymon Miks"
-title = "How I start a new Python backend API project" description = "How to setup everything and focus only on the implementation of our lovely business logic" date = "2022-09-27" image = "img/la-rel-easter-KuCGlBXjH_o-unsplash.jpg"
+title = "How I start every new Python backend API project" description = "How to setup everything and focus only on the implementation of our lovely business logic" date = "2022-09-27" image = "img/la-rel-easter-KuCGlBXjH_o-unsplash.jpg"